solarecho3/docs/README.md

 ## Road map to MVP
 - [x] GUI with streamlit.
-- [x] Hex tree directory generation and mapping.
+- [x] Hex tree directory generation and mapping to cloud.
 - [x] Out-of-the-box OCR with tesseract.
 - [x] Out-of-the-box t5 transformer integration.
 - [x] Optimize for t5 inference on Apple silicon so I can host this on my laptop so maybe Ann will use it.